Mblakey/wiswesser/docs/extract.md

 # WLN Extraction

+This file contains usage notes for extracting WLN from any parsable ascii encoded document, it uses an Finite State Machine (FSM) with a pushdown stack in order to very quickly parse documents.
+If you are familiar with the `grep` tool, flags follow the convection set.

+## Executables

 Command line utility `wlngrep`.
 This either takes a filename, or an escaped single sequence if using the `-s` flag.
 With some exceptions, flags are kept inline with standard grep usage.

 ```